crytic/medusa/docs/src/testing/writing-tests.md

 Upon discovery of a failed property test, `medusa` will halt, reporting the call sequence used to violate any property test(s):

 ```
-[FAILED] Property Test: TestXY.fuzz_never_specific_values()
+[FAILED] Property Test: TestXY.property_never_specific_values()
-Test "TestXY.fuzz_never_specific_values()" failed after the following call sequence:
+Test "TestXY.property_never_specific_values()" failed after the following call sequence:
 1) TestXY.setY([71]) (gas=4712388, gasprice=1, value=0, sender=0x2222222222222222222222222222222222222222)
 2) TestXY.setX([7]) (gas=4712388, gasprice=1, value=0, sender=0x3333333333333333333333333333333333333333)
 ```

 ## Writing assertion tests

 Although both property-mode and assertion-mode try to validate / invalidate invariants of the system, they do so in different ways.
-In property-mode, `medusa` will look for functions with a specific test prefix (e.g. `fuzz_`) and test those.
+In property-mode, `medusa` will look for functions with a specific test prefix (e.g. `property_`) and test those.
 In assertion-mode, `medusa` will test to see if a given call sequence can cause the Ethereum Virtual Machine (EVM) to "panic".
 The EVM has a variety of panic codes for different scenarios.
 For example, there is a unique panic code when an `assert(x)` statement returns `false` or when a division by zero is encountered.
 In assertion mode, which panics should or should not be treated as "failing test cases" can be toggled by updating the [Project Configuration](../project_configuration/fuzzing_config.md#fuzzing-configuration).
 By default, only `FailOnAssertion` is enabled.
 Check out the [Example Project Configuration File](https://github.com/crytic/medusa/wiki/Example-Project-Configuration-File) for a visualization of the various panic codes that can be enabled.
 An explanation of the various panic codes can be found in the [Solidity documentation](https://docs.soliditylang.org/en/latest/control-structures.html#panic-via-assert-and-error-via-require).

 Please note that the behavior of assertion mode is different between `medusa` and Echidna.
 Echidna will only test for `assert(x)` statements while `medusa` provides additional flexibility.